spacemeat/pyke/README.md

 pyke [ -v | -h | [-c]? [-m makefile]? ]? [-o key[:value] | -p phase | [action]* ]*
 ```

 Notably, -o, -p and action arguments are processed in command-line order.
-You can set the phase to use with -p, set some option overrides, perform actions on that phase, set a different phase, set more options, perform more actions, etc. (The last phase to be set to `use_phases` is the default phase.)
-For a complicated build this might be handy.
+You can set the phase to use with -p, set some option overrides, perform actions on that phase, set a different phase, set more options, perform more actions, etc. The default created project phase is the default phase.

 The command line arguments are:
 `-v`, `--version`: Prints the version information for pyke, and exits.